SamerAssil/FrameListBoxItem/README.md

   itm.Height := 100;
 ```

-***Access a compnent inside the frame:***
+***Access a component inside the frame:***
-lets say you have a frame and a label compnent inside it.
+let’s say you have a frame and a label component inside it.
 ```
 itm.Frame.label1.Text := 'This is a FrameListBoxitem';
 ```
-There is ather way to do it by adding a nessesory properties inside Frame unit. and handel everything in it.
+There is another way to do it by adding necessary properties inside Frame unit. and handle everything in it.

 ```
 FrameUnit.pas